 How about getting your little one to assist you in household chores?

-It not only takes him/her away from the screen, but also allows you to spend more time with your child. “(While cooking) I let my daughter put all the cut pieces in one bowl and the leftovers in trash bag”, says Rupa Sri Boyapati, a parent.
+It not only takes him/her away from the screen but also allows you to spend more time with your child. “(While cooking) I let my daughter put all the cut pieces in one bowl and the leftovers in the trash bag”, says Rupa Sri Boyapati, a parent.

 Apart from bonding, it helps in teaching about cleanliness, discipline, time management, and most importantly how to look after oneself.

 Another alternative is gifting your child an activity box!
 Educational boxes like Flintobox are designed by child experts and game designers to engage and entertain children in an equally stimulating environment as screens.